Computing: Software Development Units 3 and 4

 When the analysis is complete the system design begins.
-This is a detailed process which encompasses creating mock-ups which show the features and functionality of the proposed software.
-It also includes creating pseudocode and algorithms for the initial design of the software.
-Evaluation criteria is created in the design phase so that the designers and client can ascertain that the software meets, or exceeds the expectations of the client after the software has been operating for a given period.
+This is a detailed process which encompasses creating descriptions of the software.
+This means using mock-ups, which show the features and functionality of the proposed software and includes creating pseudocode and algorithms to describe the details for the initial design of the software.
+Evaluation criteria are created in the design phase so that the designers and client can determine whether the software meets, or exceeds the expectations of the client after the software has been operating for a given period.

 The development stage is where the coding begins.
 In this phase the code is written, validated and tested.
 Once the testing is completed, the documentation is written.
-The documentation is a web-based user documentation explaining all parts of the software.
+The user documentation will explain all parts of the software.
 It is intended to assist users when they require help with the software.

-The final stage is the evaluation stage, when data is gathered and compared to the evaluation criterion which was written in the design phase.
+The final stage is the evaluation stage, when data is gathered and compared to the evaluation criterion, which was first written in the design phase.
 Clear expectations of reliability, ease of use, accuracy, cost savings and time savings will be assessed against actual results and compiled into a report.

-One programming language is supported by VSV staff for this course but students who have a sound knowledge of another programming language may elect to create their software module in that language provided that the language is capable of producing the results required by the assessment tasks and the language is approved by VSV IT teaching staff.
-When a different language to the language which is supported by VSV IT teaching staff has been chosen by a student, no programming support will be available for that language from VSV teachers.
+One programming language supported by VSV staff for this course is PHP 7.
+If you have a sound knowledge of another programming language, you can create your software module in that language.
+The proviso is that the alternate language is capable of producing the results required by the assessment tasks and the language is approved by VSV IT teaching staff.
+Please note, if you choose an alternate language to the one supported by VSV IT, little programming support will be available for that language from VSV teachers.

 Who is it for?

-This subject is for students who have good IT skills and have an interest in coding.
+This subject is for you if you have good IT skills and have an interest in coding.
 Many of the students undertaking this course already have fair to good programming skills.
-The course does teach basic programming for students who have never created any code, however, learning programming for the first time will be quite demanding so you will have to be highly motivated to work independently and you will need sound math and logic abilities.
+The course will teach basic programming for students who have not previously created any code, however, learning programming for the first time will be quite demanding so you will have to be highly motivated to work independently and you will need sound math and logic abilities.